JER3MIAH/simple_shell/README.md

 #INRODUCTION
 ===============

 A simple shell project created by JEREMIAH OWOADE and ABDULLATEEF ADELUOLA HAFSORH.
 The simple shell is a collaborative project, the project is to create a shell mimics the bash shell.

-The shell is command line interface(CLI) program that takes command from the user and give them to the operating system(OS) to perform.

-The shell project was completed with C programming language, it was complied with the gcc complier, and it was styled and documented with Betty style and documentation.
+The shell is command line interface(CLI) program that takes command from the user and give them to the operating system(OS) to perform.The shell project was completed with C programming language, it was complied with the gcc complier, and it was styled and documented with Betty style and documentation.

 #SUMMARY
 ================

 We created a shell command that prompt the user to type a command and read input from the user, an infinite loop was included in order to prompt the user  to type in more commands and an end of file condition which allow the user to exit the shell.
 The user input was parsed and tokenized (Split or break down the command).
 The user input and out was handled and managed using the fork (A function that creates a new process) and execve (The function is used to execute the program and replaces the current process) function.